urlunaticguy/urlunaticguy/README.md

 - 👋 Hi, I’m @urlunaticguy
 - 👀 I’m interested in Web Development and App Development
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Web Development and App Development
 - 💞️ I’m looking to collaborate on HTML, CSS and JS projects
 - 📫 You can reach me at souvikvillain@icloud.com
-- 👨‍💻 My Fast Food Countdown web app https://urlunaticguy.github.io/fastFoodTimer/

 <!---
 urlunaticguy/urlunaticguy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.